tobiasmcvey/kusto-queries/queries.md

 ```
 search "event name" | take 10
 ```

-Note we use the `take` command to limit our search to 10 search results.
+We can use the `take` command to limit our search to 10 search results.
 This speeds up our querying substantially.
 Kusto queries can take a long time to execute if the datasets are large.
 To avoid this, use the take command before running queries on a full dataset.

 The timeout can take anything from 10 seconds up to 30 minutes.
 You can cancel your query if you don't want to wait, or allow the query to run and open a new query in a new tab if you need it.